Inchips-zb/Infrared-remote-control/README.md

-# Infrared-remote-control
+# ir_test

- Using the ingchips-9186 make a infrared remote control
+Add a description of your project here.